Mczepcz/deutsche_lehrer/README.md

 ###About

 Deutshe lehrer is a simple application for learning german words.
 It is implementation of well-known flesh card learning technic.
 Mostly its designed for nouns but others parts of grammer can be learn.
 This app is designed for self-learning and was inspired by similar apps using SuperMemo idea.
 User can create his own deck of words and by daily repeats spread his vocabulary.
-User decided "level of knowing" of the word and programm decide when user should repeat word once again and again.
+User specify "level of knowing" of the word and programm decide when user should repeat word once again and again.
 I have used SM2 algorythm (more: https://www.supermemo.com/english/ol/sm2.htm).

 ##Features:
 * Add new deck